Salut D'Amour (TV series): Episode 13

-The group decided to take a holiday in the Taebaek Mountains of Gangwon-do.
+The group decided to take a holiday in the Taebaek Mountains of Gangwon Province.
 They sat in the train, and sang and played as they went along, notably Young-min, Hee-dong, Jeong-she and Yujin who were sitting on one side of the train.
 Jong-nam, Renyu and Fengguan who were sitting on the direct opposite side, were relatively quieter.
 Jong-nam looked out of the window as her two friends looked at her.
 The friends played, before the next scene showed the minibus cruising up the mountain.

 The group arrived at their motel via a minibus.
 They walked for some distance as they threw snowballs at each other.
 The friends ran up the hill, into their motel; two stories, and made of teak.
 The group were very happy as they sat around.

 Suddeenly, Hee-dong announced that he had forgotten to bring rice along.
 Jong-nam immediately ridiculed him for his forgetfulness and told him to buy some.
 Hee-dong suggested buying rice or asking for some rice from the tour guide, but said that he had "thick skin".
 Young-min looked on, with his eyes opened big as Jong-nam criticised him, as a group leader, he should have the responsibility to have everything in order.
 With that, she felt pain in her abdomen, and left the group.

 Hee-dong walked with Fengguan as they reflected on their actions.
 Fengguan felt the urge to proceed to the toilet just as Jeong-an came running.
 He ran away as Jeong-an and Hee-dong proceeded.
 The group soon dispersed off.
 Fengguan and Renyu went exploring the snow-capped jungles; Hee-dong and Jeong-an went for a romance trip in the tour guide's minivan.